rclone/rclone/docs/content/drive.md

 permanently.
 Defaults to true, namely sending files to the trash.
 Use `--drive-use-trash=false` to delete files permanently instead.

+#### --drive-use-created-date ####

+Use the file creation date in place of the modification date.
+Defaults to false.

+Useful when downloading data and you want the creation date used in place of the last modified date.

+**WARNING**: This flag may have some unexpected consequences.

+When uploading to your drive all files will be overwritten unless they haven't been modified since their creation.
+And the inverse will occur while downloading.
+This side effect can be avoided by using the `--checksum` flag.

+This feature was implemented to retain photos capture date as recorded by google photos.
+You will first need to check the "Create a Google Photos folder" option in your google drive settings.
+You can then copy or move the photos locally and use the date the image was taken (created) set as the modification date.

 ### Limitations ###

 Drive has quite a lot of rate limiting.
 This causes rclone to be